Can I Downsize My Breast Implants? Yes, but You Should Know a Few Things FirstPosted on June 7, 2018 | by Boston Plastic Surgery

 While you shouldn’t settle for results you’re unhappy with, if you are still in the early months after breast augmentation, time and patience may be the best solution.
 If you have any concerns, call your plastic surgeon—they will be glad to listen and help you arrive at a good solution.

 Considering breast augmentation revision in Boston?
 Let’s talk.

-Our Harvard trained plastic surgeons, Dr. Samaha and Dr. Lee, are highly experienced in breast augmentation and revision procedures.
-Whether you want to upsize, downsize, correct a problem, or simply update your implants, they will listen and work with you to achieve a look you love.
+Harvard trained plastic surgeon Dr. Samaha is highly experienced in breast augmentation and revision procedures.
+Whether you want to upsize, downsize, correct a problem, or simply update your implants, he will listen and work with you to achieve a look you love.
 Contact us to schedule your personal consultation.